 In our case, we don’t make money unless the employees using our product make progress.
 That’s because Instapay, our EWA feature, costs a lot for us to provide.
 So we’re incentivized to reduce how often employees need to use it for short-term liquidity.

-We also choose to operate on a membership fee model because it’s healthier for workers.
+We choose to operate on an employer-sponsored pricing model because it’s healthier for workers.
 In fact, the National Consumer Law Center cautions that while EWA can be a useful solution, it needs to be implemented in a way that limits fees and prevents employees from incurring more debt.

 If your employees are asking for an EWA solution, we encourage you to listen.
 However, if you also have a goal to help your workers build stronger financial lives, and a stronger bond with you as an employer, we’d love to talk about how Even’s EWA solution is the right fit.